-A couple months ago I bought a contruct 2 game template to make a marketing proposal.
+At the beginning of 2016 I bought a Construct 2 game template to make a marketing proposal.

 Even with my little experience, I can tell that construct 2 is a great platform for developers.
 However, publishing the games can be hard and expensive for a casual developer like me.

 This tutorial will try to explain how to export and test the game in a more painless way than the ones proposed on the official website of the project.

 1. First, we need to get the html5 version of the game

 Please be aware that we don’t want the version with a frame around.
 Frames help to adapt the game resolution in desktop browsers.
 However, that is not our final platform.

 Open your Contruct 2, select export as ¨Html5 website¨ and later do not select to add a frame to the game, or it will look awful inside the phone.

 If you bought a template as I did, and already include it, you can just enter in the ¨html5¨ folder and then on folder ¨Game¨.
 That is the game without a frame.

 Now that you have the html5 game, we need to upload the game to Monaca and configure it.